ctomezsko/first_app_2nd_reading/README.md

 == Welcome to Rails

+# Ruby on Rails Tutorial: first application

+This is my second reading of the Ruby on Rails Tutorial by Michael Hartl.
+This is the first application from Chapter 1.

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.